Hi and welcome to Stuck in the Kitchen – a New Zealand based food and recipe blog.

 I have no formal photography or cooking qualifications but I have always loved food and entertaining, and photography has been my passion for some time.
 Growing up my lovely Mum hated everything about cooking (especially dinner parties), finding the whole thing stressful and unpleasant – and she still does.
 Conversely I have always felt relaxed in the kitchen, it calms me down, and I have been known to bake up to six varieties of cakes in a day during a very stressful week before moving to Sydney a few years ago.
 I am neither a baker nor a cook, I’m not fussy, I love it all.
 I’m slightly perfectionist (my friends are laughing at a teeny, tiny bit of understatement) and it gives me enormous pleasure to cook for people – it is the way I show my love.
 I hosted my first dinner party for about 12 guests when I was 16, and catered a wedding (solo except for wait staff i.e my sister and her husband, bewildered by their lunatic relative) on Boxing Day when I was about 22 years old.
 Somehow though I never thought of ‘food’ as a proper job and started my career in the sales side of magazine publishing, where I spent 8 years.
 Many, many years later I fell into my foodie job and here I am – loving every minute of it.

-In the way life changes mine underwent a massive shift about sixteen months ago when my youngest son Hoob (Richard) followed in his big brother Pog’s (Henry’s) footsteps by heading away to university.
-A few months later my husband also left to explore a new life and I was alone for the first ever.
+In the way life changes mine underwent a massive shift in early 2016 when my youngest son Hoob (Richard) followed in his big brother Pog’s (Henry’s) footsteps by heading away to university.
+A few months later my husband also left to explore a new life and I was alone for the first time ever.
 Having found my main purpose as a wife and mother I found the transition to being a middle-aged singleton incredibly difficult – I guess you could say I came unstuck.
 For at least the first three months I was a total mess, but as I slowly managed to see outside myself and move forward, I found the purpose I so desperately needed in the creation of my first cookbook Coming Unstuck.
 It is as honest and frank as I could possibly make it, packed with all sorts of luscious feel good food, tips and photos.
 I am so excited to have it available for sale on my website here.

 All the recipes, styling and photography on the blog are mine, photos taken with my Nikon D810.
 I always hope to have the food as the hero of the shot, I love choosing props and setting a mood but if you don’t want to dive in and eat what’s in the photo, I’m not achieving my goal.